Tasman Football Association: History

 Dodges Ferry won the 1989, 1990 & 1991 premierships.
 An Under 16 competition was introduced in 1989, Campania winning this in its inaugural year.
 The 1992 season saw Richmond and Railway Football clubs join the competition, with Richmond going down to Triabunna by 3 points in the grand final and winning both the reserves and Under 16 premierships.
 Richmond then won the next 4 premierships between 1993 and 1996.

-Railway Football Club went into recess at the completion of 1993 season due a shortage of players and former Fingal District Football Association club, Swansea joined the competition.
-Other clubs to go into recess during the 1990s was Dunalley in 1996 and Campania in 1998.
+Railway Football Club went into recess at the completion of 1993 season due a shortage of players and former Fingal District Football Association club, Swansea joined the competition that year.
+Other clubs to go into recess during the 1990s included Dunalley in 1996 and Campania in 1998.
 Campania would come out of recess 10 years later in the ODFA where they still compete today.

 North Derwent won their only Tasman Football Association premiership in 1998 with a hard fought 3 goal win over Swansea.
 Swansea then won their first premiership in the competition, the following year in 1999.

 Prior to the 2000 season, Risdon Vale, went into recess due to a lack of players forcing the competition to compete with only 5 sides for the season.
 The season saw Richmond beat Triabunna in the decider by 30 points with Swansea winning their first reserves premiership in 25 years.

 At the completion of the 2000 season, Richmond successfully applied and joined the Old Scholars Football Association and Triabunna joined the Oatlands District Football Association (ODFA).

 This left only 3 teams for the following season in Dodges Ferry, Cambridge & Swansea.
 However, Risdon Vale reformed and entered both a seniors and reserves team.
 Railway also attempted to enter teams after going into recess after the 1993 season.

 However, Railway were unable to eventuate on this and Cambridge withdrew part way through the season leaving the competition to finish the season with only 3 clubs.
 Swansea won the grand final 28.13-181 over Dodges Ferry 9.13-67, with Dodges Ferry winning the reserves grand final over Swansea.
 This would be the final season of the Tasman Football Association which had been around for about 100 years.

 Around this time Dodges Ferry was a fast-growing area and applied and successfully joined the bigger, more powerful Southern Football League.
 The club has since become a strong club in this competition winning the 2006 senior premiership and coming runners up in 2010.

 Swansea then joined the ODFA were Triabunna, had the previous season.
 Swansea went on to win the 2004 and 2007 ODFA senior premierships before going into recess prior to the 2019 season due to a shortage of players.

 This left only Risdon Vale in the competition and with no option but to go into recess.
 Risdon Vale's players went to other clubs including Lindisfarne in the Southern Football League and OHA in the Old Scholars Football Association.